Minivera/Carleton-Web-Dev/src/slides/vdom.md

   ## What is the virtual DOM?
 ]
 .right-column[
+  The virtual DOM is a virtual version of the DOM.
+It mirrors the DOM structure of a web pages using JavaScript objects.

+  This allows developers to manipulate the DOM without having to go through the DOM API.

+  Framework creators use the Virtual DOM to create experiences close to what you'd expect from JavaScript.

+  Developers can now focus on creating testable and maintainable code.
+]

+???
 The virtual DOM, as the name implies, is a virtual version of the DOM.
 It mirrors the DOM structure of a web pages using common JavaScript objects.
-This allows developers to manipulate the DOM without having to go through the DOM
+This allows developers to manipulate the DOM without having to go through the DOM API.
-    API.

 Framework creators can use this newfound power to create complex frameworks that provide a familiar experience to the developer, while still allowing them to manipulate the DOM freely.

 Developers can now focus on creating testable and maintainable code while the framework takes care of all the DOM operations.
-]

 ---

 layout: false